 Be sure to take note of the amount of chipotle peppers you use.
 If you use the entire can, this honey chipotle chicken will pack a punch.
 A half can is quite mild in my opinion, but I’ve been accused of loving my spice in the past.

-And that’s about it.
+All right, that’s it.
 Be sure to let me know what you think about this crockpot pulled chicken when you try it!

 - 2 lbs Boneless Skinless Chicken Breast